carlosedp/b612/README.md

 ## Building or Updating the fonts

-To build a new version of the font, edit it with FontLab, then run the "Export Font As" option, selecting "UFO Package" format and below the format, select all fonts to be exported.
+To build a new version of the font, edit it with FontLab if required, then run the "Export Font As" option, selecting "UFO Package" format and below the format, select all fonts to be exported.
 Than export again in the same menu but selecting "OpenType PS (.otf)" format to generate the output fonts in the `fonts` directory.

 To add ligatures to the fonts, use Ligaturizer tool.
 First clone the repository and install the dependencies: